danielstegink/HollowKnight.EnchantedMask/ReadMe.md

  - Uncommon glyphs are a little harder, roughly mid-game difficulty.
 They cost 1000 geo and are as powerful as 2-notch charms.
  - Rare glyphs are challenging, generally acquired in late game.
 They cost 2000 geo and are as powerful as 3-notch charms.
  - Epic glyphs are end-game difficulty.
 They cost 4000 geo and are as powerful as 4-notch charms.
  - Legendary glyphs are considered the greatest challenges in the game.
-They cost 8000 geo and are as valuable as 5-notch charms.
+They cost 8000 geo and are as powerful as 5-notch charms.

 The Glyphs page in your inventory will show all the glyphs you've acquired.
 The logic for equipping/unequipping a glyph is the same as that of charms.
 A sound effect will play each time.